 - Newly launched Ancestry health and wellness traits

-- Option up free 14-day membership for AncestryDNA kit holders
+- AA free 14-day membership for AncestryDNA kit holders

-- Health and wellness reports are inferior compared to 23andMe’s
+- Health and wellness reports aren’t as detailed as 23andMe’s

 Ancestry vs 23andMe: The Similarities And Differences